 Finding the perfect apartment without any compromise is very exciting; however, most apartments with all the luxury and necessities you need can strain your budget.
-But if you have the right negotiation skills, you can lease your dream apartment at a much fair price.
+But if you have the right negotiation skills, you can lease your dream apartments near Murfreesboro at a much fair price.
 If you’ve no idea where to begin, here are some premium tips for negotiating your rent.

 Ask for Long-Term Leasing Discount